-Command Description add hostnames Adds systems to the virtual machine. alias[name command [args]] Defines or lists console command aliases. conf Lists the PVM sy conf are as follo stem configuration.
-Fields in the output from ws: HOST Host name DTID PVM daemon task identifier ARCH PVM system name (architecture) SPEED Relative speed of this system delete hostnames from the virtual machine.
-PVM processes that on these systems are lost. echo [args] Echoes argument S. halt Kills all PVM processes and shuts down PVM; all daemons exit.
+Command Description add hostnames Adds systems to the virtual machine. alias[name command [args]] Defines or lists console command aliases. conf Lists the PVM system configuration.
+Fields in the output fronf are as follows: HOST Host name DTID PVM daemon task identifier ARCH PVM system name (architecture) SPEED Relative speed of this system delete hostnames Deletes systems from the virtual machine.
+PVM processes that are still running on these systems are lost. echo [args] Echoes arguments. halt Kills all PVM processes and shuts down PVM; all daemons exit.
 This is the best way to exit the console if you are done using PVM.
 See quit. help [command] Provides minimal information about the console commands.
-If you enter help followed by a command name, a brief description of the syntax is displayed. id Prints the pvm_tid task identifier of the console.
-(The console is simply another PVM task.) jobs [-1] Displays a list of running jobs.
-The -1 option provides more detailed output. kill [-c] taskids Kills a PVM user process.
-The $-c$ option indicates that children of the task IDs should also be killed. mstat hostnames Gives status for each system listed. ps [-a] [-h host] [-n host] [-l][-x] Gives a listing of current processes and their status.
-The following options are available: -a All systems (default is local) -h host Task ID of the system (with no blanks) -n host System name (with no blanks) .
+If you enter help followed by a command name, a brief description of the syntax is displayed. id Prints the pvm_t is simply another id task identifier of the console.
+(The console PVM task.) jobs [-1] Displays a list of detailed output. running jobs.
+The -1 option provides more kill [-c] taskids Kills a PVM user process.
+The -c option indicates that children of the task IDs should also be killed. mstat hostnames Gives status for each system listed. ps [-a] [-h host] [-n host] [-1][-x] Gives a listing of current processes and their status.
+The following options are available: -a All systems (default is local) -h host Task ID of the system (with no blanks) -n host System name (with no blanks)